alizain/fsdb/README.md

 # fsdb

-fsdb is an un-opinionated library that lets you use the filesystem as an awesome document database.
+fsdb is an un-opinionated library that lets you use the filesystem as an awesome document/graph database.
 It supports:

 - Directories as nodes with an `index` file
 - Common keys for all nodes in a directory with a `common` file
+- Files in folders get linked as children
 - Relationships (*in progress*)(by referencing other files and transparently linking them in memory)

 ## Example